Julian Henry: Family

 Henry is the brother of copywriter Susie Henry, D&AD Gold Award winner, creator of the slogan "We Won't Make A Drama Out of a Crisis" and founder of advertising agency Waldron Allen Henry & Thompson.
-He has two other sisters, Louise and Deborah, who is his twin, lives in London and Oxford and has two children: George (born 1997) and Harriet (born 1999).

 Career

 PR and Marketing

 Henry's first job in marketing was as a publicist in London in 1979 repping clients that included Billy Idol, Blondie, The dBs, Hazel O'Connor, Billy Bragg, Joe Jackson while pursuing a career as a songwriter and music journalist.
 In 1986, Henry joined fashion agency Lynne Franks and remained there ten years as she promoted the careers of Jean Paul Gaultier, Katharine Hamnett, Rifat Ozbek and other influential designers, eventually becoming Deputy Managing Director.
-In 1987, Henry met music manager Simon Fuller and began a working relationship that lasts to the current day and was enlisted to promote Annie Lennox solo album Diva.
-He remains one of Fuller closest advisors and has taken on a senior role at 19 Entertainment as global head of communication.
+In 1987, Henry met music manager Simon Fuller and began a working relationship that lasts to the current day; he promoted Annie Lennox solo album Diva and remains one of Fuller closest advisors.

-He became a director of Lynne Franks PR in 1991 with his own brand roster including Absolut Vodka, Coca-Cola, BBC Radio 1, HMV Music Stores, Yamaha, Sega, The Spice Girls and TV shows including BAFTA award winning C4 show Network 7.
+He became a director of Lynne Franks PR in 1991 after forming his own brand roster that included Absolut Vodka, Coca-Cola, BBC Radio 1, HMV Music Stores, Yamaha, Sega, The Spice Girls and TV shows including BAFTA award winning C4 show Network 7.
 While at LFPR, Henry co-produced two x 30 minute TV shows for BBC TV 'Yamaha Band Explosion' (BBC), which featured early performances by notable bands including Teenage Fanclub, Manic Street Preachers, Blur and Radiohead.

-Between 1996 and 1998, he was a member of the Spice Girls' management team.
-In 1998 he launched his own PR company, Henry's House with Simon Fuller as a fellow director.
-While running Henry's House, he publicised Tango, Big Brother, Coca-Cola, Absolut Vodka, Pop Idol and various TV shows and celebrities.
+Between 1996 and 1998, Henry was a member of the Spice Girls' management team.
+In 1998 he launched his own PR company, Henry's House While running Henry's House, Henry ran campaigns for Tango, Big Brother, Coca-Cola, Absolut Vodka, Pop Idol and various TV shows and celebrities.
 In 2003 Henry began to represent David & Victoria Beckham.

 In 2004, Julian Henry was listed Top 10 Marketing & PR executives in the UK and two years later he took on the role of Head of Communications at Simon Fuller's 19 Entertainment.
-Henry took on David and Victoria Beckham, the American Idol TV show (at the time the No.1 rated show in America) as well as corporate affairs for Fuller, he orchestrated the Beckham move to LA in 2007 working from Fuller's Los Angeles office in West Hollywood.
+Henry took on David and Victoria Beckham, the American Idol TV show (at the time the No.1 rated show in America) as well as corporate affairs for Simon Fuller, he orchestrated the Beckham move to LA in 2007 working from Fuller's Los Angeles office in West Hollywood.
 He collected 'Best Emerging Designer' Award for Victoria Beckham in London in 2011.

 In 2013, Henry undertook several tours of China to promote Beckham's role as Ambassador for Chinese football.
 Henry is no longer involved with Henry's House; he was a Trustee of The ICA from 2001 to 2008 and writes an occasional newspaper column for The Guardian.
-Henry is listed No.2 in 2018 PRWeek UK Powerbook list of UK Entertainment Publicists.
+Henry is listed No.2 in 2021 PRWeek UK Powerbook list of UK Entertainment Publicists.